-SE300 in its basic configuration with one SU300 (type SU x86) The SU300 provides BS2000 performance solely on the basis of x86 technology.
-16 models are available with 1 to 16 XEON processor cores.
-In terms of processor performance, configurability and scalability of the monoprocessor performance, the SU300 models range below the SU700/SU500 models.
+- SE /390 in its basic configuration with one SU /390 18 models with 1 to 16 processors are available. - SE x86 in its basic configuration with one SU x86 The SU x86 provides BS2000 performance solely on the basis of x86 technology.
+Several models are available with 1 to 16 XEON processor cores.
+In terms of processor performance, configurability and scalability of the monoprocessor performance, the SU x86 models range below the SU /390 models.

-SE servers can optionally be equipped with additional SU300s.
-For example, an SE500/700 can be equipped with up to two SU300s, and an SE300 with up to three SU300s.
+SE servers SE700, SE500 and SE300 can optionally be equipped with additional SU x86s.
+For example, an SE700 can be equipped with up to two SU300s, and an SE300 with up to three SU300s.
+SE servers SE710 and SE310 can only contain exactly one SU.

-- Net Unit, for SU /390 with HNC Gigabit Ethernet Switches are integrated into the rack for internal communication.
-In the case of SE700 and SE500 the Net Unit is by default redundant in design.
-In the case of SE300, redundancy of the Net Unit is optional.
-In the case of SE700 and SE500 an HNC provides the LAN connections for the SU /390. - Rack console and KVM switch - Application Unit (AU) Optionally up to 20 AUs can be operated on the SE server for customer applications.
-An x86-based AU permits operation under Linux, Windows or VMware. - Peripherals (storage) - Optional hardware components: - Up to two ETERNUS JX40 disk storage systems can optionally be integrated into the rack to back up the user data and connected to an SU x86 or AU.
-Further disk storage systems (e.g. ETERNUS DX) can optionally be connected via Fibre Channel. - ETERNUS LT40 S2 tape libraries with LTO drives can optionally be integrated into the rack to back up the user data and connected to an SU x86 or AU.
+• Net Unit, for SU /390 with HNC

+Gigabit Ethernet Switches are integrated into the rack for internal communication.
+In the case of SE /390 the Net Unit is by default redundant in design.
+In the case of SE x86, redundancy of the Net Unit is optional.
+In the case of SE /390 one ore more HNCs provide the LAN connections for the SU /390.

+- Rack console and KVM switch - Application Unit (AU)

+Optionally up to 32 AUs can be operated on the SE server for customer applications.
+An x86-based AU permits operation under Linux, Windows, VMware or other hypervisors.

+- Peripherals (storage) - Optional hardware components: - On SE310 ETERNUS DX100 disk storage systems resp. on SE700/SE500/SE300 up to two ETERNUS JX40 disk storage systems can optionally be integrated into the rack to back up the user data and can be connected to an SU x86 or AU.
+Further disk storage systems (e.g. ETERNUS DX) can optionally be connected via Fibre Channel. - On SE710/SE310 ETERNUS LT140 tape libraries resp. on SE700/SE500/SE300 ETERNUS LT40 S2 tape libraries with LTO drives can optionally be integrated into the rack to back up the user data and can be connected to an SU x86 or AU.
 Further tape libraries (e.g. ETERNUS CS HE and Scalar i500, i6000, 10000) can optionally be connected via Fibre Channel.

 All components of the SE server are integrated into a joint rack (depending on the configuration, further racks are optionally possible).
-Information on the current hardware configuration of your SE server is displayed by the SE Manager in the $Hardware \rightarrow HW Inventory$ menu (see the "Operation and Administration" manual [5]).
+Information on the current hardware configuration of your SE server is displayed by the SE Manager in the Hardware -> HW Inventory menu (see the "Operation and Administration" manual [5]).